sitnarf/pipeworker/README.md

         # do some magic
         # ...
         return transformed_data

 ```

 Basic building blocks of your pipeline.
-Only thing you have to implement is `execute` method.
-Argument is input and returned value is output of the block.
+The only thing you have to implement is the `execute` method.
+Its argument is the input and the returned value is the output of the block.

 ## Example